-The Forum advocates the use of existing and emerging transmit, receive and interference regulatory standards to facilitate use of Spectrum System Interfaces (SSI) that enable a wide range of spectrum sharing opportunities.
-Spectrum sharing between legacy communication platforms and modern Cognitive and Policy based communication systems requires clear and accurate standards development, compliance and harmonization.
+The Forum advocates the use of existing and emerging transmit, receive and interference regulatory standards to facilitate use of Spectrum System Interfaces (SSI), such as the CBRS Spectrum Access System (SAS) to CBRS Device (CBSD) and CBRS SAS to SAS interfaces developed by the Wireless Innovation Forum, that enable a wide range of spectrum sharing opportunities.
+Spectrum sharing between legacy communication platforms and modern advanced wireless systems requires clear and accurate standards development, compliance and harmonization.
 The Forum is committed to development of regulatory standard that enable efficient use and repurposing of spectrum.
-New regulation should enable and encourage innovation in both commercial and mission critical communications as technology for radios, networks and users continue to evolve.
+New regulation should enable and encourage innovation in both commercial and mission critical communications as technology for radios, networks and users continue to evolve